chrismsmalley/PeerPresents/README.md

 <!-- footnotes should be rendered on GH -->
 [^1]: No before screenshots since it was populated during this sprint
-[^2]: Ideally formatted Google Spreadsheet for your viewing pleasure
+[^2]: External Link maintains readability, original formatting of the Google Spreadsheet for your viewing pleasure
 [^3]: Requires account repository access